AlexVCaron/container_workshop/docs/2-3-4-first-image.md

     python3 /print_infos_inside_container.py
     ```

+4. (Linux and MacOS) Open a terminal and make the entrypoint executable with `chmod +x my-first-image/entrypoint.sh`

 4. Copy the file `print_infos_inside_container.py` from the `resources` folder to the `my-first-image` folder.

 5. Add the following line to the dockerfile to copy the python script to the image :